MathieuFortune/mathieufortune.github.io/_posts/2026-06-23-jewelers-mutual-ai-prototype-case-study.md

 Before connecting these, Claude Code's output showed predictable AI biases: inconsistent design patterns, heavy emoji usage, an inexplicable affinity for gold tones.
 After connecting HeroUI v3 via MCP and pairing it with both context files, the output quality changed dramatically.
 Prototypes were visually consistent, neutrally styled, and structurally sound.

-## Phase 4 — Iterating in code: how frontend skills changed the workflow
+{% include eyebrow.html label="Phase 4" heading="Iterating in code: how frontend skills changed the workflow" %}

 Rather than attempting to generate an entire prototype in one prompt, I structured Claude Code inputs as small, targeted, feature-specific prompts, one flow or component at a time.
 This kept outputs manageable and reviewable, and it optimized token consumption.